SartiMau/design_patterns_in_kotlin/README.md

 Use when:
 - Multiple objects may handle a request and the handler doesn't have to be a specific object.
-- A set of objects should be able to handle a request with the handler determined at runtime
+- A set of objects should be able to handle a request with the handler determined at runtime.
 - A request not being handled is an acceptable potential outcome.

 Structure: